Ypnose/ahrf/README.md

 To prevent introducing regressions when regexes are reworked, improved or expanded, a `sh` script was written to check and compare `ahrf` output.
 It's called `verify_regr.sh`.
-It can be launched via `your_shell verify_regr` or `make` for the lazy men. `make clean` deletes the invalid files from the last checking. __I strongly advise you to run it for every changes!__
+It can be launched via `your_shell verify_regr` or `make check` for the lazy men. `make clean` deletes the invalid files from the last checking. __I strongly advise you to run it for every changes!__

-The valid ouput can be found within the files `*.valid` inside the directory `test`.
-It's a good idea to check those results to understand how `ahrf` behaves.
+The valid ouput can be found within the files `*.outvalid` inside the directory `test`.
+It's a __VERY__ good idea to check those results to understand how `ahrf` behaves.

 Compatibility
 -------------